mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

     exhaustive list of why a 401 may be returned
   - for above, add Authorization subsection
   - make HTTP 4xx response code use more consistent
+  - moved non sequitur text from Establishing a Chain of Trust to a new Applicability subsection

 ## regext Version 05